-- 1. Develop an understanding of the vulnerability of infant feeding and parent/infant relationship building within the UK culture. - 2.
+- 1. Develop an understanding of the vulnerability of infant feeding and parent-infant relationship building in the UK. - 2.
 Consider how individuals react to change and explore how sustainable change can be enabled. - 3.
 Develop an understanding of the project lead role and effective management of time/workload. - 4.
-Consider the importance of supportive leadership for implementing and sustaining the standards. - 5.
+Consider the importance of supportive leadership for implementation and sustainability of the Baby Friendly standards. - 5.
 Discuss the role of the Guardian and how to engage and involve them to protect the standards. - 6.
 Explore content of management training and how to deliver effective training to managers. - 7.
 Outline the importance of a positive, compassionate culture within the service and what can be done to encourage this. - 8.
 Explore root cause analysis and how this can be used to support monitoring/action planning. - 9.
 Develop an understanding of the assessment process and how to prepare effectively.